-- Talking with your child on a regular basis - Discussion with parents about any concerns about a child's well being - Specially trained staff to work alongside your child if required - Personal social health education sessions which cover friendship, bullying, self esteem - Access to the nurture/ sensory area https://www.gov.uk/government/publications/supporting-pupils-at-school-with-medical-conditions--3

-- Record children's emotional needs over time to identify patterns or sensitivities - Follow Staffordshire Guidelines for children with medical needs including those with care plans and/or specific medical requirements.
+- Providing opportunities to place worries in the school "Worry Boxes" - Talking with your child on a regular basis - Discussion with parents about any concerns about a child's well being - Personal social health education sessions which cover friendship, bullying, self esteem - Record children's emotional needs over time to identify patterns or sensitivities - Support parents with referrals to external support agencies, when the need arises. - Follow Staffordshire Guidelines for children with medical needs including those with care plans and/or specific medical requirements.